 Google's Veo-3 fakes surgical videos; 1.78 handling, 1.64 tissue, lowest logic

-Yet the test wasn’t just about visual fidelity.
-When the evaluation shifted from “does it look right?” to “does it behave like a real procedure?”, the model’s scores fell sharply.
-In a benchmark focused on abdominal operations, the system was scored on three fronts: how well it handled instruments, how accurately it rendered tissue response, and whether the sequence followed logical surgical steps.
+But the test wasn’t only about how pretty the frames look.
+Once the reviewers asked, “does it behave like a real procedure?” the scores dropped fast.
+In a benchmark on abdominal surgeries, the model was judged on three things: handling of instruments, realism of tissue response, and whether the steps made logical sense.

 But as soon as medical accuracy was required, its performance dropped.
 For abdominal procedures, instrument handling earned just 1.78 points, tissue response only 1.64, and surgical logic was lowest at 1.61.
 The AI could create convincing images, but it couldn't reproduce what actually happens in an operating room.